nagyist/tao-user-guide/src/appendix/glossary.md

 [**Modal Feedback:**][i_0019] Feedback that is not integrated into an [Item's][i_0004] body during presentation to the Test-taker.

-**Multiple Response:** A Response Variable that serves as a Container for multiple values taken from a value set defined by a Base-type.
+**Multiple Response:** A Response Variable that serves as a container for multiple values taken from a value set defined by a base-type.
 These are processed as an unordered list, and may be empty.

 **N**